-A. RICO - First Cause of Action (On Behalf of the National Class and the California Subclass)
+1. RICO - First Cause of Action

-- 409. The following first federal RICO cause of action asserted in the Summit County Pleadings as identified in the Court's implementing order and any subsequent amendments, Doc. #: 514, is incorporated herein by reference, in addition to the causes of action already asserted in Plaintiffs' complaint, as follows: - First Claim for Relief Violation of RICO, 18 U.S.C. § 1961 et seq.
-Opioid Marketing Enterprise (Against only Defendants Cephalon, Janssen, Endo, and Mallinckrodt (the "RICO Marketing Defendants")) (Summit County Pleadings, Paragraphs 878-905). - 410.
-Plaintiffs seek injunctive relief and damages for Defendants' violation of RICO only as set forth below.
+409. The following first federal RICO cause of action asserted in the Summit County Pleadings as identified in the Court's implementing order and any subsequent amendments, Doc. #: 514, is incorporated herein by reference, in addition to the causes of action already asserted in Plaintiffs' complaint, as follows:

+First Claim for Relief - Violation of RICO, 18 U.S.C. § 1961 et seq. - Opioid Marketing Enterprise (Against only Defendants Cephalon, Janssen, Endo, and Mallinckrodt (the "RICO Marketing Defendants")) (Summit County Pleadings, Paragraphs 878-905).

+410. Plaintiffs seek injunctive relief and damages for Defendants' violation of RICO only as set forth below.

-B. RICO - Second Cause of Action (on Behalf of the National Class and the California Subclass)
+2. RICO - Second Cause of Action

-- 411. The following second federal RICO cause of action asserted in the Summit County Pleadings as identified in the Court's implementing order and any subsequent amendments, Doc. #: 514, is incorporated herein by reference, in addition to the causes of action already asserted in Plaintiffs' complaint, as follows: - Second Claim for Relief Violation of RICO, 18 U.S.C. § 1961 et seq.
-Opioid Supply Chain Enterprise (Against only Defendants Cephalon, Endo, Mallinckrodt, Actavis, McKesson, Cardinal, and AmerisourceBergen (the "RICO Supply Chain Defendants")) (Summit County Pleadings, Paragraphs 906-938). - 412.
-Plaintiffs seek injunctive relief and damages for Defendants' violation of RICO only as set forth below.
+411. The following second federal RICO cause of action asserted in the Summit County Pleadings as identified in the Court's implementing order and any subsequent amendments, Doc. #: 514, is incorporated herein by reference, in addition to the causes of action already asserted in Plaintiffs' complaint, as follows:

+Second Claim for Relief - Violation of RICO, 18 U.S.C. § 1961 et seq. - Opioid Supply Chain Enterprise (Against only Defendants Cephalon, Endo, Mallinckrodt, Actavis, McKesson, Cardinal, and AmerisourceBergen (the "RICO Supply Chain Defendants")) (Summit County Pleadings, Paragraphs 906-938).

+412. Plaintiffs seek injunctive relief and damages for Defendants' violation of RICO only as set forth below.

-C. Third Cause of Action - Negligence (Only on Behalf of the California Subclass)
+3. Third Cause of Action - Negligence

-413. Plaintiffs hereby incorporate by reference each of the preceding paragraphs as though fully set forth herein, as well as the RICO short-form joinder.

-- 414. As Legal Guardians, Plaintiffs and the Putative Class Members owe immense, nearly unlimited, and non-delegable duties of care to protect the health and welfare of the NAS Children.
+- 413. Plaintiffs hereby incorporate by reference each of the preceding paragraphs as though fully set forth herein, as well as the RICO short-form joinder. - 414.
+As Legal Guardians, Plaintiffs and the Putative Class Members owe immense, nearly unlimited, and non-delegable duties of care to protect the health and welfare of the NAS Children.
 An injury to the child is necessarily an injury to the Legal Guardian as a result of the Legal Guardian's duty of care owed to the NAS Children, as well as the Legal Guardian's dominion over the NAS Children.
-Injury to the Legal Guardians by Defendants was both direct and entirely foreseeable because of the known health risks to birth mothers, the known risks of NAS to the infants they carried, and the known adverse impact and increased burden on the ability of the Legal Guardians to care for the NAS Children after birth. - 415.
-Defendants owe a non-delegable duty to the Legal Guardian Plaintiffs and the Putative Class Members to conform their behavior to the legal standard of reasonable conduct under the circumstances, in the light of the apparent risks. - 416.
+Injury to the Legal Guardians by Defendants was both direct and entirely foreseeable because of the known health risks to birth mothers, the known risks of NAS to the infants they carried, and the known adverse impact and increased burden on the ability of the Legal Guardians to care for the NAS Children after birth.

+- 415. Defendants owe a non-delegable duty to the Legal Guardian Plaintiffs and the Putative Class Members to conform their behavior to the legal standard of reasonable conduct under the circumstances, in the light of the apparent risks. - 416.
 There is no social value to Defendants' challenged behavior.
 In fact, Defendants' entire conduct, behavior, actions, misrepresentations, conspiracies, and omissions are against the law. - 417.
 On the other hand, there is immense social value to the interests threatened by Defendants' behavior, namely the health, safety, and welfare of the NAS Children in the care of the Legal Guardian Plaintiffs and the Putative Class Members. - 418.
 Defendants' behavior caused a substantial injury and damage to the Legal Guardian Plaintiffs and the Putative Class Members who care for the NAS Children. - 419.
 Defendants' conduct fell below the reasonable standard of care and was negligent.